OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/16 September 2017.md

 ---

 ## Esoteric Work & Personal Development

 - **Mirrors** can be used for communication if a tuned receiver exists
 - Mirrors can be **charged** for such purposes, referencing Don Juan from Castaneda
+- **Water** can also be used similarly as a medium for communication.

 ---

 ## Books, Research, and Cultural Commentary

 - Reference made to **Castaneda's** Don Juan regarding charged mirrors

 ---

 ## Notable Warnings or Predictions